Coffee and Blood Circulation: What Helps, What Hurts

 Several studies have investigated the relationship between coffee and edema.
 While results are not conclusive, some findings suggest that excessive coffee intake may indeed worsen existing cases of edema or trigger its onset in susceptible individuals.
 However, it is crucial to note that individual responses can vary significantly depending on factors such as overall health status and lifestyle choices.

 One possible mechanism for how coffee might contribute to edema involves its impact on blood vessels.
-Caffeine has been shown to constrict blood vessels temporarily, potentially impairing proper blood flow circulation throughout the body.
+Caffeine has been shown to constrict blood vessels temporarily, potentially impairing proper blood flow throughout the body.
 This constriction could hinder the ability of fluids within tissues to drain adequately and lead to fluid accumulation.

 Furthermore, excessive coffee consumption may interfere with kidney function by increasing urine output beyond what is considered normal.
 This increased urination can disrupt the balance of electrolytes in the body, leading to imbalances that may further contribute to fluid retention.